In this section we will be covering:

 - If the Judge rules in favor of the landlord (Plaintiff), the tenant (Defendant) is granted a 10-day appeal period.

-Step 3: Writ of Possession in Unlawful Detainer
+Step 3: Writ of Eviction in Unlawful Detainer Proceedings

 VA Code § 8.01–471, 8.01–470, 8.01–472

-- After the 10-day appeal period, the plaintiff files a Request for Writ of Possession in Unlawful Detainer Proceedings with the clerk of the General District Court.
+- After the 10-day appeal period, the plaintiff files a Request for Writ of Eviction in Unlawful Detainer Proceedings with the clerk of the General District Court.

-- The court sends the Writ of Possession for the plaintiff to the Sheriff’s Office.
+- The court sends the Writ of Eviction for the plaintiff to the Sheriff’s Office.